 Austrailia and Argentina

-Lastly, according to the University of Southern California, some LEDs will now help developing countries fight off disease carrying mosquitos by tweaking the lightbulb to emit certain ranges of color within the light and omit the color ranges that attract bugs.
+Lastly, according to the University of Southern California, some LED lights will now help developing countries fight off disease carrying mosquitos by tweaking the light bulb to emit certain ranges of color within the light and omit the color ranges that attract bugs.
 In continents like South America and Africa, one of the easiest ways to develop a disease it through mosquitos or other insects that are attracted to light.